-And with the emergence of brands, we have also witnessed fusion clothing in both western and traditional styles in India.
+And with the emergence of brands, we have also witnessed fusion clothing in both western and traditional styles learn punjabi language.
 Especially, with women’s role having changed to more powerful, independent and diverse, the emergence of pantsuits, shorts, skirts etc has beautifully westernized the ethnic concept.
 It has made options more available for all class and style tastes.

 To put a more focused light in the fashion funnel, the traditional dress of Punjab for both men and women has marked a growing trend of fusion to survive modernization.

 With elements of tunics, Patiala pants, flared blouses and more, the element of diversification indeed, comes as a happy multicultural touch.
 The traditional dress of Punjab for men is Kurta and tehmat while that for women is a salwar suit.

 However, over the centuries, the standard dressing of Punjabi suits has evolved with the introduction and fusion of cultures and various techniques.
 To name a few, below are the various traditional dress of Punjab for both men and women.
 Read on:

 When it comes to women, the traditional dress of Punjab can be given amazing twists for all kinds of looks and occasions, from formal to casual.
 These dresses can be a perfect fit for occasions like Lohri, Holi, Vaisakhi, Teeyan etc. You can add quirk with various contrasts and vibrant colours like orange, yello, indigo, red and so forth.

 1. Punjabi Suit with Patiala Salwar